Protesters Try to Take Down Statue of Andrew Jackson, Trump’s Favorite President

 Lafayette Park was a site of tremendous police violence against protestors in the early days of unrest following the police killing of George Floyd — including an incident in which police and the National Guard reportedly used tear gas on demonstrators so that the president could take a staged photo with a Bible.
 On Monday night, police again appeared to use tear gas to dispel the demonstrators, despite the emergency bill signed by the D.C.
 Council banning officers from using pepper spray as a crowd deterrent.

 Tensions were high within the White House as well.
 CNN’s Kaitlan Collins reported that the press corps was required to leave the premises.
+Later in the evening, the Secret Service stated that the agency was “looking into allegations that some members of the media were asked to vacate the White House complex.”
+The normal procedure in an emergency is for reporters to relocate “into the press briefing room.”

 While the massive demonstrations against systemic racism and police brutality against Black Americans have remained mostly peaceful over the past few weeks, police have still used substantial force against protestors, including LAPD officers firing tear gas and rubber bullets into a retreating crowd in Compton, California, on Sunday.